red8alx/requirement-analysis/README.md

 2. **Making Requirements Testable (Verifiability):** This is perhaps their most critical role.
 Each acceptance criterion is, by its nature, a test case.
 This direct link between requirements and tests ensures that every specified behavior can be verified.
 In the analysis phase, defining these criteria helps validate that the requirement is indeed verifiable, preventing the team from building something that cannot be objectively proven to work as intended.

-**3. Defining Scope and Preventing Scope Creep:** By clearly outlining the boundaries of a feature, Acceptance Criteria help manage expectations and prevent "scope creep."
+3. Defining Scope and Preventing Scope Creep: By clearly outlining the boundaries of a feature, Acceptance Criteria help manage expectations and prevent "scope creep."
 If a stakeholder later requests functionality not covered by the defined criteria, it's immediately clear that it's a new requirement, allowing for proper re-prioritization and planning.

 4. **Reducing Rework and Defects:** Detailed Acceptance Criteria reduce the chances of misunderstandings between business, development, and QA teams.
 When everyone agrees on the "definition of done" upfront, developers build the right thing the first time, and testers know exactly what to test for, significantly reducing costly rework and defects discovered late in the development cycle.